Self-Publishing to Kindle vs Nook Press vs Smashwords

 The KDP reports page is terrible if you have more than one book published through them.
 By default, the sales dashboard shows all books in all markets, without a breakdown of each book.
 It is through drop-downs that users can change the report to see each book’s sales.
 They have an option for exporting to Excel.

 KDP pays each month’s royalties via direct deposit into whichever bank accounts are set up, automatically converting the currency.
 A nice feature they offer is to set more than one bank account.
-In my case, since I have a US and an Irish bank account, I can have EU payments go to the Irish one and US payments to my US account.
+In my case, since I have a US and European bank account, I can have EU payments go to one account and US payments to my US account.
 They also offer a breakdown of payment by the market.
 Users can easily enter W9 information on the site.

 Just by looking at the website it looks like B&N has the best reporting options for payments.
 The website is easy to navigate.
 They allow for direct payment to a bank account, but since I gave up on the process due to the W9 issue, I never received a payment or used the reporting tools.